IntelPython/sdc/README.rst

     ./miniconda.sh -b
     export PATH=$HOME/miniconda3/bin:$PATH

-Intel SDC uses special Numba build based on ``0.48.0`` tag for build and run.
+Intel® SDC uses special Numba build based on ``0.48.0`` tag for build and run.
 Required Numba version can be installed from ``intel/label/beta`` channel from the Anaconda Cloud.
 Note: For maximum performance and stability please use numba from ``intel/label/beta`` channel.

-It is possible to build Intel SDC via conda-build or setuptools.
-Follow one of the cases below to install Intel SDC and its dependencies on Linux.
+It is possible to build Intel® SDC via conda-build or setuptools.
+Follow one of the cases below to install Intel® SDC and its dependencies on Linux.

 Building on Linux with conda-build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~